 - Make sure you cut each end of the filament cleanly before joining.
 This isn’t completely necessary, but it will make the join easier and stronger.

 Here’s the simplest method by Xabbax on the Reprap forums.
 If you’re looking for a quick answer to how to fuse PLA filament, this could be it.
+It's probably the simplest 3D printer filament joiner.

 - Roll tin foil closely around the filament to form a tight fitting metal tube.
 Here a triangle piece is used so that it can better stand the heat in the middle.